Skip to main content

 What are "manual action" Automation triggers?

 "Manual action" is a type of Automation trigger within the "object triggers" category.
-In simple terms, it's a way that you can run an Automation on demand, like clicking a button.
+In simple terms, it's a way that you can run an Automation on demand.
 Each of these Automations is associated with a particular data model - e.g. you could run an Automation manually from a Company record.

 When configuring a Custom Automation